uibcdf/Ixtlilton-Tools/docs/contents/user/guide/user_file_system.md

 In a unix file system, the opt directory is where third party application software packages are placed (self-contained software which function has nothing to see with the OS and/or self-contained software developed by a third party).
 Is this directory really necessary for you?
 Maybe not...
 You can install software locally in your home directory the way you prefer.
-But, if you want to make use of the [Lmod environment modules manager installed in Ixtlilton](environment_modules.md) we suggest you to place the compiled version of the software in a directory inside '\$HOME/opt/apps', the source code in '\$HOME/opt/src', and the corresponding modulefiles in '\$HOME/opt/modulefiles'.
+But, if you want to make use of the [Lmod environment modules manager installed in Ixtlilton](environment_modules.md) we suggest you to place the compiled version of the software in a directory inside '\$HOME/opt/apps', and the corresponding modulefiles in '\$HOME/opt/modulefiles'.
 You can find further details about this implementation in the subsection ["Your own environment modules"](environment_modules.md#your-own-environment-modules).

 Check the value of your environment variables `MODULEPATH`: